Mueller's warning–and Hanson's

 Last week I linked to the McClatchy story by Peter Stone and Greg Gordon reporting that Special Counsel Robert Mueller has evidence that Michael Cohen — President Trump’s personal lawyer — visited Prague in the summer of 2016, just as it says right there in the dodgy Steele Dossier.
-Cohen’s response via Twitter (below) to the contrary notwithstanding, the response to this story among political journalists and other observers was nigh on ecstatic.
+Cohen to the contrary notwithstanding via Twitter (below), the response to this story among political journalists and other observers was nigh on ecstatic.

 Bad reporting, bad information and bad story by same reporter Peter Stone @McClatchyDC.
 No matter how many times or ways they write it, I have never been to Prague.
 I was in LA with my son.
 Proven! https://t.co/ra7nwjUA0X